 If you're remodeling an older home, odds are your local building department will require you to upgrade your electrical service to 100 amps.
 Why?
 It's to ensure that there's enough power in the home for all the modern electrical needs without causing a fire.
 Older homes didn't need to support so many appliances.

-When upgrading your electrical service and rewiring for a remodeled kitchen, a new spa, or other home improvement project, you should think beyond your immediate needs and anticipate other features that you or a future owner may want.
-Spending a little more now to expand your electrical capabilities may save a lot of time and money in the long run.
+When upgrading your electrical service and rewiring for a remodeled kitchen, a new spa or other home improvement project, you should think beyond your immediate needs and anticipate other features that you or a future owner may want.
+Spending a little more now to upgrade your electrical wiring may save a lot of time and money in the long run.

 Leave the dangerous work to the pros!
 Use this link toHire an Electrician

 Most standard home electrical circuits are on a 120-volt line.
 To run major appliances and heavy electrical equipment, you need 220-volt current in the house.
 And unless your clothes dryer runs on gas, it will require a 220-volt outlet to operate, so it's necessary to upgrade to 220 to handle this kind of appliance.